Overseas military bases of the United Kingdom: Asia

 There are sixty-one sites in Asia where British military personnel have been reported to be present.
 Most of these are in the Arab states of the Persian Gulf, like Saudi Arabia, which is home to fifteen sites, and Oman, which has sixteen of them.
 There are two sites in the United Arab Emirates and one main base, the United Kingdom Naval Support Facility, in Bahrain.
 There are also two personnel at the Embassy of the United States, Jerusalem.
 These two soldiers are understood to assist the work of the general serving as the United States Security Coordinator for Israel and the Palestinian Authority.
 In 2020 this was Lieutenant General Mark C. Schwartz, and Schwartz was using the embassy as his headquarters.

 In Sembawang of Singapore, there is British Defence Singapore Support Unit which is operated by Royal Navy and could be positioned as the logistic centre and supporting base of British Armed Forces in Southeast Asia, East Asia and Oceania.
 Brunei hosts one battalion of the Royal Gurkha Regiment and a supporting helicopter unit.

-In Korea, Some Military Personnels of British Armed Forces participate in United Nations Command in Camp Humphreys, Pyeongtaek, Gyeonggi Province, Korea.
-British Armed Forces is 2nd largest personnels group in UN Command since the British Participation on Korean War.
-British Commonwealth Forces Korea is converted as UK and Commonwealth participation in UNC.
-Andrew Harrison was Deputy Commander of UNC.
+In South Korea, British forces participate in the United Nations Command in Camp Humphreys, Pyongtaek.
+These are a legacy of the British Commonwealth Forces Korea deployment during the Korean War, where they were the second largest group of the UNC.
+British officer Andrew Harrison served as the Deputy Commander of the UNC from 2021 to 2023.